mayTermux/myTermux/README.md

 ##
 ### :octocat: Hi, thanks for spending your time visiting this repository ! <img alt="" align="right" src="https://badges.pufler.dev/visits/xshin404/myTermux?style=flat-square&label=&color=04f8d5&logo=GitHub&logoColor=white&labelColor=373e4d"/>

-This is a combined configuration of the most favorite dotfiles and oh-my-zsh on Termux (Terminal Emulator Android) and some packages or applications as well.
+This is my personal termux configuration, it is the result of a combination of several dotfiles from other people's repositories such as <a href="https://github.com/owl4ce/">owl4ce</a>.

 I hope you understand my bad english. :sweat_smile: